 Ed’s photographic career began in 2006 whilst travelling with his camera as a white-water kayaker; industry magazines and manufacturers purchased Ed’s images for their content and advertising.
-He has since gone on to establish himself as a leading adventure sports and landscape photographer.
+He has since gone on to establish himself as a professional adventure sports and landscape photographer.
 From sleeping in snow holes and skiing alpine couloirs to adventure races and kayaking some of the world’s finest white-water, Ed has been amongst it all with his camera.

 Formerly ranked amongst the world’s leading white-water kayakers Ed is proficient across the spectrum of adventure sports.
 In his spare time he gets stuck into his own adventures whether that be by kayak, bike, ski, climb or run.
 But he is rarely spotted without his camera.

 Ed is also the owner and curator of Eleven41 Gallery, a photographic gallery dedicated to mountain landscapes and the outdoors, in the town of Kingussie within the Cairngorms National Park.

 Industry recognition – 2010 & 2011 Ian Parry scholarship exhibition Getty Image Gallery London, 2011 Magenta Foundation selected winner (Canada, U.S and UK touring exhibition), 2011 First Class BA(Hons) degree in Press & Editorial Photography (Falmouth University), 2013 Associate distinction of the Royal Photographic Society, 2017 Outdoor Photographer of the Year shortlist, 2018 Outdoor Photographer of the Year shortlist, 2019 Scottish Landscape Photographer of the Year John Muir Award winner.